An Interview – Top Tips on How to Prepare

 Practice your answers

 It may sound silly to practice your answers before you know the questions but if you practice answering common interview questions you will be prepared if they do come up.
 You should always be prepared to answer questions about your strengths and weaknesses, why you are leaving your current position and why you would be right for the role.

-Interviews can be stressful, and most people will get nervous but being prepared will help you stay calm.
-Practice your answers and plan your outfit the night before, you should also plan your route and leave plenty of time to allow for delays.
+Interviews can be stressful.
+Most people will get nervous but being prepared will help you stay calm.
+Practice your answers and plan your outfit the night before.
+You should also plan your route and leave plenty of time to allow for delays.
 Remember that your interviewer(s) are human too so they may also be nervous.

 Be aware of yourself

-It’s not just the way you answer questions that will be scrutinised during your interview, the way you conduct yourself says a lot about you as a person.
-Sitting back in your chair or with your arms folded can look like you’re uninterested, instead ensure you make eye contact with your interviewer(s) and smile, lean forward when answering questions to show you’re committed to the conversation.
+It’s not just the way you answer questions that will be scrutinised during your interview.
+The way you conduct yourself says a lot about you as a person.
+You can look uninterested if you sit back in your chair with your arms folded.
+Ensure you make eye contact with your interviewer(s) and smile.
+When answering questions lean forward to show you’re committed to the conversation.

 As the interview comes to a close most interviewers will ask if you have any questions so it’s important to have some prepared.
-Prepare five questions which will give you more insight into the company, its goals, progression, culture or structure, some of these may be answered during the course of the interview but make sure you save one for the end to show your interest in the position.
+Prepare five questions which will give you more insight into the company, its goals, progression, culture or structure.
+During the interview, some questions may get answered.
+Save a question for the end to show your interest in the position.

 Leave a lasting impression

-Your interviewer is likely to be seeing other candidates who have applied for the same position, so it is important to leave a lasting impression and stand out from the crowd.
-We don’t mean do cartwheels or your best magic trick but making sure you connect with the interviewer can be key to sticking in their minds.
+Your interviewer is likely to be seeing other candidates who have applied for the same position.
+It is important to leave a lasting impression and stand out from the crowd.
+We don’t mean do cartwheels or your best magic trick but make sure you connect with the interviewer.
+This is key to sticking in their minds.
 The conversation you have as they walk you out of the building can be just as important as the interview itself, so don’t just leave in silence!